Site Section Links

 Do we need a fresh theology?
 (Section 1)

 One major premise of this site is that humans are flawed.
-This is news, you say?
+This is news, you ask?
 Who would argue with this premise?
 However, it is the nature of HOW we are flawed that is at issue here.
 The foundational premise is that we are flawed in our psychology and thinking, not our nature.
-Further, that it was the ancient global catastrophes, of concern to all ancient cultures and replete in their mythologies, that fragmented the collective consciousness and psyche of mankind, sending us into a Post Traumatic Stress Syndrome of totally race-wide guilt, denial and amnesia.
+Further, that it was the ancient global catastrophes, of concern to all ancient cultures and replete in their mythologies, that fragmented the collective consciousness and psyche of mankind, sending us into a Collective Post Traumatic Stress Syndrome of totally race-wide guilt, denial and amnesia.
 As more than one philosopher and observer of mankind has stated, "Mankind DESIRES to be deceived!"

 How badly are we stuck?

 Overwhelmingly people in the world wind up with the belief system, the world view, into which they were born.
 They were "injected" and "infected" with this belief system and programmed by it, and are seemingly incapable of changing it or becoming free of it, and are overwhelmingly left being victims of it.
-Yet, what kind of mature, responsible human being would settle for something−more important than anything else in his life−that is slapped onto him by others?
+Yet, what kind of mature, responsible sovereign human being would settle for something−more important than anything else in his life−that is slapped onto him by others?
 Here are questions concerning some ultimate personal issues:

 1) Who gets to choose what I believe?
 Me or someone else?

-Unless we have pre-existence, and designed this life for ourselves, we are born with a set of personal specifications, traits, characteristics and attendant geographical, geopolitical, cultural, religious, social, and family factors with which we had no volitional involvement.
+Unless we have pre-existence, and designed this life for ourselves, we are born with a set of personal specifications, traits, characteristics and attendant geographical, geopolitical, cultural, regional, religious, social, and family factors with which we had absolutely no volitional involvement.
 We need say little more about the context after birth than what Thomas Hobbes said, “The life of man [in a state of nature is], solitary, poor, nasty, brutish and short.”

 We also find ourselves in a world of 7 billion people with a hundred thousand competing and mutually exclusive and partially mystical belief systems, each claiming to be the way, or the truth.
 Meanwhile not one of these ideologies, religions, denominations, organizations, nor groups or individuals is in a majority.
 Every religion, ideology, value system, organization, sect, doctrine, denomination, and individual is in a minority.
-The inescapable logic is that at least most of these are wrong, and a direct implication of what we see is that almost all, and possibly all, are wrong or false to some degree.
+The inescapable logic is that at least most of these are wrong, and a direct implication of what we see is that almost all, and possibly ALL, are wrong or false to some degree.

 How is this for additional context?
 The inhabitants of the world, including those in western culture, get a "D" grade!
 "D" for being into denial, delusion, diversion, drivel and distraction, decadence, degradation and dissolution, dogma, drugs, drama, defeatism, death, and desperation to forget or lower the level of awareness of the "human condition".
-On top of alcohol, tobacco, gambling, pornography, horror movies and stories, otherwise vacuous TV shows and movies, mind-numbing music, body-damaging sports, reckless activities that risk the life of the participant, we have:
+On top of alcohol, tobacco, gambling, pornography, horror movies and stories, otherwise generally vacuous TV shows and movies, mind-numbing music, body-damaging sports, reckless activities that risk the life of the participant, we have: